elastisys/terms/terms-of-service.md

 The Customer can also postpone the release if the Customer for example wants to verify that any changes to Customer-facing APIs are compatible with the Customer's Applications.
 Without an explicit written agreement with Elastisys, the Customer cannot postpone a release for more than the Service version lifecycle (see appendices for version lifecycle of each Service).

+If the Customer has multiple Environments, and one or more have been designated by the Customer to be non-production Environments, Elastisys will apply major and minor updates to the Customer's non-production Environment(s) at least five working days before applying said update to the Customer's production Environment(s).

 Should the Customer want to test upgrades in an additional environment, Elastisys can, subject to a Change Order, create a new Service Instance with the next major version.

 Elastisys performs all maintenance according to best practices and will take all commercially reasonable efforts to avoid downtime for Customers during maintenance.